Semenoll Review

 Pumpkin seed extract: 22.5mg

 Pumpkin seed extract taken in a low dose over eight weeks appears to improve sperm count and motility, based on a 2010 study.
-Interestingly, the effect tapered off significantly at higher doses, but even the lowest dose in this study is more than 10 times the dose in Semenoll.
+Interestingly, the effect tapered off significantly at higher doses, but the human equivalent to even the lowest dose in this study is nearly eight times the dose in Semenoll.

 L-Arginine: 44.6mg

 This Iraqi study saw a doubling of motility and a near doubling in total sperm count in men taking L-arginine.
 Its dose was much higher than Semenoll's, however.
-In fact, Semenoll’s is one of the lowest doses of L-arginine we’ve seen in this class of supplements.
+In fact, Semenoll’s is one of the lowest doses of L-arginine we’ve seen in this class of supplements, with competitors like Male Extra offering 600mg.

 L-Lysine: 36mg

 Several amino acids play critical roles in sperm development, and lysine may be one of the most important.
-Early results suggest that lysine is crucial for motility and egg penetration, but additional research would clarify its role.
+Some early studies suggest that lysine is crucial for motility and egg penetration, but additional research would clarify its role.
 Specifically, in vivo studies would be necessary before coming to any conclusion about the effects of supplementation.

 Who might benefit from Semenoll?